rsdoiel/antenna/socal_north.md

 date: 2024-01-17, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Jan.
+18 at 12:01 a.m.</em>
 It was a tournament of firsts for the Bruins.
-In a two-day tournament spanning Sunday to Monday, UCLA men&#8217;s golf competed in The Copper Cup &#8211; its first tournament of the new year &#8211; at Ak-Chin Southern Dunes Golf Club in Maricopa, Arizona.
+In a two-day tournament spanning Sunday to Monday, UCLA men’s golf competed in The Copper Cup – its first tournament of the new year – at Ak-Chin Southern Dunes Golf Club in Maricopa, Arizona.

 <span class="feed-item-link">
 <a href="https://dailybruin.com/2024/01/17/ucla-mens-golf-beaten-by-arizona-in-the-copper-cup-championship/">https://dailybruin.com/2024/01/17/ucla-mens-golf-beaten-by-arizona-in-the-copper-cup-championship/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://dailybruin.com/2024/01/17/ucla-mens-golf-beaten-by-arizona-in-the-copper-cup-championship/">Save to Pocket</a>